srikoushik/bank-api-server/README.md

 Node application is running on https://bank-api-server.herokuapp.com/

-For using cURL in online - https://reqbin.com/curl
+For using cURL in web - https://reqbin.com/curl

 # cURL commands: